High School VEX Robotics Competition

 • Matches consist of a 15-second Autonomous Period and a 1:45 Driver Controlled Period.

-• Bonus points are awarded for winning the Autonomous Period and for completing specific tasks during that time.
+• Bonus points are awarded for having the most points after the Autonomous Period and for completing specific tasks during that time.

 Location: